 Jasmine rice, locally known as Khao Hom Mali, is a high quality long-grain rice native to Thailand.
 Our Khao Hom Mali is grown in this field, in the Chiang Mai valley of northern Thailand, hand planted and grown without chemicals.
+Here we discuss the types of jasmine rice for cooking, the cooking itself, and some cooking variations.

 White Jasmine rice is dehusked and polished rice, leaving longish white rice grains with excellent aroma and taste.
 As a polished rice it has a very long raw shelf life.